 There’s interactive storytelling in cosy bell tents, crafts activities and face painting.
 The setting is a large part of its appeal, with 50 acres of forest to play in, and also the fact that everything is built from sustainable wood.
 Parents, connect with your inner child!

-You picture yourself strolling along the banks of the Seine in Paris Dropdown content, stopping off for un café au lait in a quintessentially Parisian café and spending the day admiring art in the Louvre.
+You picture yourself strolling along the banks of the Seine in Paris, stopping off for un café au lait in a quintessentially Parisian café and spending the day admiring art in the Louvre.
 There’s one snag – you’ve got kids in tow.
 That’s where Disneyland Paris comes in.
 It not only offers pure enchantment for kids, just one day here is a bargaining chip for grown-up time in the city.

 Leave your cynicism at the turnstiles and embrace the fairytale.
 The park is made up of four ‘lands’ with enough rides to provide excitement from morning until the gates clang shut at night.
 Rollercoasters that hit highest on the screamometre are Discoveryland's thrilling Space Mountain Mission 2 and Big Thunder Mountain in Frontierland (based on the Wild West).